Zeyu-Li/figma-docs/README.md

 ![frame](img/frame.png)

-Expanding each one out, you will see different options for each, for example, of the 2 most common one - phone and desktop, select desktop and you will see a verity of options.
+Expanding each one out, you will see different options for each, for example, of the 2 most common one - phone and desktop, select desktop and you will see a variety of options.
 I will pick MacBook 14".
 Once you click on it, a new artboard/frame will show up on the canvas

 ![desktop](img/desktop.png)